-Particulars 2023 - 2024 2022 - 2023 (i) Amount required to be spent by the company during the year 76.22 50.43 (ii) Amount of expenditure incurred 76.22 50.43 (iii) Shortfall at the end of the year - - (iv) Total of previous years shortfall - - (v) Reason for shortfall - - (vi) Nature of CSR activities Educational infrastructure facility developments in Schools giving preference to local area Towards construction of additional class rooms / stari case for school located at Kattur, Lalgudi Taluk, Tiruchirapalli. (vii) Details of related party transactions. (a) Donation to HCK Education and Development Trust 76.22 50.43 (viii) Where a provision is made with respect to a liability incurred by entering into a contractual obligation, the movements in the provisions during the year shall be shown separately. - -
+Particulars 2024 - 2025 2023 - 2024 (i) Amount required to be spent by the company during the year 87.50 76.22 (ii) Amount of expenditure incurred 87.50 76.22 (iii) Shortfall at the end of the year - - (iv) Total of previous years shortfall - - (v) Reason for shortfall - - (vi) Nature of CSR activities Educational infrastructure facility developments in Schools and devel- opement of infra- structure facility by providing the medical equip- ment to hospital, giving preference to local area Educational infrastructure facility developments in Schools giving preference to local area (vii) Details of related party transactions.
+70.00 (a) Donation to HCK Education and Development Trust(b) Donation to Shyam Kothari Foundation 60.00 27.50 - 76.22 (viii) Where a provision is made with respect to a liability incurred by entering into a contractual obligation, the movements in the provisions during the year shall be shown separately. - -